Nahilas/re-angular-dux/README.md

 }
 ```

-So now even large complex state tree's can be mixed in, without having to change a lot of code.
+So now even large complex state trees can be mixed in, without having to change a lot of code.
 Note that you can still pick out properties from other parts of the store.